-The agreements define the term "Good Reason" as any of the following events: (1) a material decrease in annual base salary (other than as part of a decrease of up to 10% for all of our executive officers); (2) a material diminution in the executive's authority, duties or responsibilities (other than certain changes in management structure primarily affecting reporting responsibility); or (3) an involuntary relocation of the geographic location of the executive's principal place of employment by more than 75 miles.
-"Disability" is generally defined as an executive's inability to perform his duties or fulfill his obligations under the employment agreement by reason of any physical or mental impairment for a continuous period of not less than three months.
+The agreements define the term "Good Reason" as any of the following events: (1) a material decrease in annual base salary (other than as part of a decrease of up to 10% for all of our executive officers); (2) if the executive is not the Chief Executive Officer, a material diminution in the executive's authority, duties or responsibilities (other than certain changes in management structure primarily affecting reporting responsibility); (3) if the executive is the Chief Executive Officer at the time of the event, the executive ceases to be employed in such position; or (4) an involuntary relocation of the geographic location of the executive's principal place of employment by more than 75 miles.
+"Disability" is generally defined as an executive's inability to perform his duties or fulfill his obligations under the severance agreement by reason of any physical or mental impairment for a continuous period of not less than three months, as determined by the Company and certified in writing by a competent medical physician selected by the Company.
 The agreements state that a termination for "Cause" will occur when the executive has (a) engaged in gross negligence or willful misconduct in the performance of his duties with respect to us, (b) materially breached any material provision of his agreement or any written corporate policy, (c) willfully engaged in conduct that is materially injurious to us or (d) been convicted of, pleaded no contest to or received adjudicated probation or deferred adjudication in connection with a felony involving fraud, dishonesty or moral turpitude.